apache/nano/README.md

 # nano

-Minimalistic CouchDB driver for Node.js
+minimalistic couchdb driver for node.js

 `nano` features:

-* **Minimalistic** - there is only a minimun of abstraction between you and CouchDB
+* **minimalistic** - there is only a minimun of abstraction between you and couchdb
-* **Pipes** - proxy requests from CouchDB directly to your end user
+* **pipes** - proxy requests from couchdb directly to your end user
-* **Errors** - errors are proxied directly from CouchDB: if you know ChouchDB you already know `nano`
+* **errors** - errors are proxied directly from couchdb: if you know chouchdb you already know `nano`

-## Installation
+## installation

 1. install [npm][1]
 2. `npm install nano`

-## Getting started
+## getting started

-To use `nano` you need to connect it to your CouchDB install, to do that:
+to use `nano` you need to connect it to your couchdb install, to do that:

 ``` js
 var nano = require('nano')('http://localhost:5984');
 ```

-To create a new database:
+to create a new database:

 ``` js
 nano.db.create('alice');
 ```

-And to use it:
+and to use it:

 ``` js
 var alice = nano.db.use('alice');
 ```

-In this examples we didn't specify a function `callback`, usually you don't want that.
-In `nano` the callback function has always three arguments:
+in this examples we didn't specify a `callback` function, the absence of a callback means _"do this, ignore what happens"_. in `nano` the callback function receives always three arguments:

 * `err` - the error, if any
 * `body` - the http _response body_ from couchdb, if no error.
-  JSON parsed body, binary for non JSON responses
+  json parsed body, binary for non json responses
-* `header` - the http _response header_ from CouchDB, if no error
+* `header` - the http _response header_ from couchdb, if no error

-A simple but complete example using callbacks is:
+a simple but complete example using callbacks is:

 ``` js
 var nano = require('nano')('http://localhost:5984');